 The way funds are raised in Holland is exceptional and somebody who is only a teacher cannot do this.
 Big tycoons, prominent politicians and millionaires have not performed as well as the white man.
 Most of them have become involved in a pool of corruption and money grabbing.
 He has proved he can manage human and material resources well.

 The man is very social to all, regardless of religious, tribal or political background.
 He only concentrates on poverty.
 He interacts with people in all respects.
 In this way he has taught them and learned from them.
 He does not discriminate at all and the way he handles his workers should be copied by others.

 This is another aspect that is amazing me.
-I remember 19th November 2003.
-Before our community leaders, ten Members of Parliament and several Ministers he addressed them over problems associated with the policy on free primary education in Kenya.
+I once attended a meeting where mr. William was making a speech before our community leaders, ten Members of Parliament and several Ministers.
+He addressed them over problems associated with the policy on free primary education in Kenya.
 He expressed himself clearly, criticizing the government constructively in well-chosen words without showing any disrespect at all.
 He has no hidden agendas and does not backbite.
 His openness has made us to know his character, his relatives, friends and sponsors from Holland very well.